BDC’s Camper Leader Program is a unique summer opportunity for our oldest campers (rising 9th and 10th graders).

-- Acquire a working knowledge of appropriate child development teaching strategies when working with young children.
+- engage CLs in a mentor program that provides hands-on training and experience working with different ages and programs at BDC, and a working knowledge of appropriate child development teaching strategies when working with young children

 This portion of the application process MUST be completed by the applying CAMPER LEADER with limited to no adult assistance.
 The purpose of the written interview is to:

-- Provide an opportunity for the camper to introduce him/herself to the CL Director;
+- Provide an opportunity for the camper to introduce themselves to the CL Director;

 - Encourage the camper to review his/her strengths and weaknesses and consider how these attributes factor into the camper’s performance in this program;